opendevstack/ods-provisioning-app/README.md

 # Frontend Code

 The frontend UI - is based on jquery and thymeleaf.
-All (posting to the API)[src/main/resources/static/js/client.js] happens out of java script (client.js)
+All [posting to the API](src/main/resources/static/js/client.js) happens out of java script (client.js)

 # Backend Code